 Ministry of Health and Social Affairs

-The Ministry of Health and Social Affairs is responsible for issues concerning the welfare of society.
-This is about promoting people’s health, but also making sure that sick people receive the care they need.
+The Ministry of Health and Social Affairs is responsible for issues concerning social welfare.
+This means promoting people’s health and ensuring that sick people receive the care they need.
 The Ministry’s area of responsibility includes child rights and insurance schemes that give people financial security when they are sick or elderly, or when their children are young.
-Issues such as individual and family care, support for people with social difficulties, the disabled and the elderly is also included.
-The Ministry’s work also includes sport issues, rights of the child, rights for people with disabilities and on issues related to the premium pension system.
+Issues such as individual and family care, support for people with disabilities and care of the elderly are also included.
+The Ministry also works on rights for people with disabilities and on issues related to the premium pension system.

 News from Ministry of Health and Social Affairs